47Lies/isoformnspectRe/README.md

 ## Render rmarkdown

 ## ShinyApp

-The included shiny app aims to provide a navigation tool across the mass spec MaxQuant peptides.
+The included shiny app aims to provide a navigation tool across the mass spec MaxQuant peptides and have html link to each of the rmarkdown of the proteins.

 You will need to provide some informations before being able to launch it: